-Olympia is fortunate to be surrounded by water and have abundant fresh and marine water resources. -We kayak the waters of Budd Inlet, hop over rain puddles on the way to school, and explore Ellis or Mission Creek as we hike through Squaxin Park.
-Our deep, underground aquifers provide our drinking water. -Our many-protected streams, and-wetlands, and shorelines are valuable habitat for native a diversity of wildlife. -Some of these aquatic habitats also provide a multitude of ecosystem services that benefit people, like reducing flooding and filtering polluted stormwater runoff.
-We kayak the waters of Budd Inlet, hop over rain puddles on the way to school, and enjoy Ellis Creek as we hike through nearby Priest Point Park.
-The City of Olympia integrates the recovery of Puget Sound salmon Commented [KF21]: This has already been more than adequately evaluated by other governments and research institutions.
-Setting targets and focusing on implementation is the needed next step for this Comp Plan update
+Olympia is fortunate to be surrounded by water and to have abundant fresh and marine water ecosystems.
+We kayak the waters of Budd Inlet, hop over rain puddles on the way to school, and explore Ellis or Mission Creek as we hike through Squaxin Park.
+Deep, underground aquifers provide our drinking water.
+Our many streams, wetlands, and shorelines are valuable for a diversity of wildlife.
+Some of these aquatic habitats also provide a multitude of ecosystem services that benefit people, like reducing flooding and filtering polluted stormwater runoff.
+The City of Olympia integrates the recovery of Puget Sound salmon populations across each of its land management, habitat stewardship, and conservation strategies.
+Additional goals and policies related to water quality and salmon recovery can be found in the Stormwater element of the Utilities chapter.